-Let VA(G) be the set of all valid permutations.
-The decision tree is built according to the row-column elements of the adjacency matrices $M_P \in VA(G)$ and should cover all graphs from the database.
-So, let R be the set of semantics $R = \{G_1, G_2, ..., G_n\}$, where n is the total number of graphs in the repository, with their sets of corresponding adjacency matrices $VA(G_1), VA(G_2), ...,$ $VA(G_n)$.
-Now, each set of adjacency matrices has to be added to the decision tree.
 An obvious advantage of the method is that the whole process can be done a priori.
 The decision tree acts as an index for subgraphs.
 So, during run time the decision tree has been loaded into memory and by traversing the decision tree, the corresponding subgraph matrices are classified.
-For the query graph the adjacency matrix is determined following the constraints defined by ordering.
+For the query graph Q the adjacency matrix M is determined following the constraints defined by ordering.
 Afterwards the adjacency matrix is split up into row-column vectors a_i .
 For each level i the corresponding row-column vector a_i is used to find the next node in the decision tree using an index structure.
-As query q_1 ends in a leaf of the decision tree, the labels of the leaf are the results, query q_2 stops in a node, thus the labels of all leafs beneath the node combine the result.
+The pseudo code of Algorithm 1 displays how the results are retrieved by traversing the tree: